 In my doctoral thesis, I studied three cases of collaborative research between practitioners and academics in library and information science, and I found that peer-production is a form of work that could help bridge the gap between research and practice.
 This finding has shaped the direction of my research after the Ph.D.
 Peer production is a special kind of work in which individuals act in response to their own needs and interests and in a decentralized manner.
 The attributes and organization of peer production support participatory forms of activities, which can capitalize on the wide range of creativity, interests, experience, motivation, and availability that individuals can bring.

 I decided to explore instances of the peer-to-peer approach and the opportunities and challenges of open models in non-formal education.
 I have always been interested in examining these concepts as part of a larger picture, including volunteers and rewards, co-production and sharing, distributed management and control.
 I looked at the use of digital media and open educational resources as tools for developing more participatory and inclusive forms of learning and for changing our understanding of the role of expertise.
 Emergent technologies have been claimed to disrupt the notion that learning should be controlled by traditional gatekeepers, as information and “knowledgeable others” are available on online networks.
 This shift in information provision suggests circumstances under which uncredentialed sources can provide valuable information.
 The use of crowdsourcing tools can be seen as harnessing the ability of those providing useful information, even though they lack special training, credentials, or established offline reputation.
 From here to studying citizen science it was a short step.
-Citizen science is another realm where we observe spontaneous and adhoc forms of participation of the general public in contributing to science.
+Citizen science projects share characteristics with peer production and is another realm where we observe spontaneous and adhoc forms of participation of the general public in contributing to science.
+Besides, as it has been noted, the structure of tasks in citizen science can be similar to those of peer production and the literature from Benkler is helpful to understand important aspects in citizen science.

 Generally, I lean towards the qualitative side of research, with a particular interest in ethnography (as a solo and joint endeavour), but I like to collaborate with quantitative researchers and embrace mixed-method approaches.